 Bullying has been part of culture since the dawn of time – whether It is Napoleon, King Henry VIII, or Catherine the Great, Power thirsty leaders want people to be subject to them.
 They crave superiority.
 Although the classic bully is typically portrayed as physically intimidating–many times its not size, but intellect, skill sets, resources, or position that intimidates and influences people.

 The Bully’s drive to be superior generally comes from deep seated insecurity.
-Overcompensating for this emotion becomes the means by which they create a world where they can appear superior, not only to others but to themselves.
-They are many times people with winsome personalities which can make this quality hard to uncover.
+Overcompensating for this emotion becomes the means by which they create a world where they can appear superior, not only to others–but to themselves.
+Often, they are people with winsome personalities which can make this quality hard to uncover.

 One of the destructive by-products of a bully’s craving for superiority is the need to protect a persona.
-To the bully, it is less about the person bullied and more about managing their own image.
-Often, the bullied recipient is simply a casualty of the bully’s sense of superiority being challenged.
+To the bully, it is less about the person bullied (which may be you or someone you care about) and more about managing their own image.
+The bullied recipient is simply a casualty of the bully’s sense of superiority being challenged.
 This is why a bully will pick a certain person to constantly berate, primarily in public to demonstrate their dominance to others.
 Bullied victims often don’t realize they have just stepped on a hornets nest when they question, resist, or challenge a bully.
 But you can be sure that the response by the bully will always be double in intensity.
 For instance, a person might think they’re suggesting or recommending something reasonable or helpful when fire-hose of berating is opened up on them at full blast.
-Intimidation tactics are always in the back pocket of a bully ready to fire, and they use them proactively.
+The intimidating tactic of superiority is always in the back pocket of a bully ready to fire, and they use it proactively.